Prologue

 “You hungry?”
 Luke asks me.

 “Not for food,” I whisper.
-I’m actually starving, but eating can wait.
+Eating can wait.
 I already have a mini beer gut.
 I don’t need to add a full food baby before getting naked with Luke.

 Auden and Aleksandr share a quick glance and smile because they know what’s up.

-After the four of us exchange goodbye hugs, and Auden and Aleksandr walk off, Luke shakes his hand from my grasp and places it on my ass, guiding me the opposite way.
+After the four of us exchange goodbye hugs and Auden and Aleksandr walk off, Luke shakes his hand from my grasp and places it on my ass, guiding me in the opposite direction.

-Luke stops in front of the entrance to the Avenue condos, which is less than half a block from Basil.
+He ushers me to the entrance of The Avenue condos, which is less than half a block from Basil.
 “You’re coming up, right?”

 “Do all of the buildings around here look the same?”
-I ask, scanning the tranquil stone waterfall wall we pass.
+I ask, scanning a tranquil stone waterfall wall we pass.
 The Avenue has the same stark, modern decor as my apartment building.
-It’s definitely a clean style, but there’s no character, which is what I expected from a charming Southern city like Charlotte.
+It’s a clean, sleek style, but there’s no character, which is what I expected from a charming Southern city.

 “The ones that were built around the same time do.
-Or maybe it’s the same builder?
+Or maybe it’s the same architect?
+Same builder?
 I’m not sure.”
 Luke chuckles.

 News headlines scroll on a TV screen built into the wall next to the elevator.
 No awkward conversations with neighbors waiting in this place.
-You can watch CNN instead of interact.
+You can check out sports scores instead of interacting.

 Once inside, Luke scans his key fob again and presses the button for the thirty-first floor.